-Use 2 tsp per 4 cups of warm water, slowly add to the water through top hole in blender lid.
+We recommend this one, especially for beginners.
+It is more expensive, but is the easiest medium to float paint on.
+Use 4 teaspoons per gallon of warm water, slowly add to the water through top hole in blender lid.
 Blend until it's fully dissolved, make as many batches as you need to fill your tray or frame.

 Refrigerate for 24 hours to obtain the best viscosity and to allow trapped air bubbles to rise to the surface.